holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/03_flappy_bird/lesson_plan.md

 ## Essential Questions

 - How do we communicate our expectations to others?
-- How do we decompose problems so they’re easy to understand?
+- How do we decompose problems so they're easy to understand?

 ## Lesson Plan